raspberrypilearning/the-all-seeing-pi/worksheet2.md

     ![Test the buttons](images/test-buttons.png)

-    If your buttons do not produce this result, first check that they are wired up correctly.
+    If your buttons do not produce this result, check that they are wired up correctly, and that they are connected to GPIO pins 23 and 25 on the Raspberry Pi.
 The button pins should be in **different** rows of the breadboard like this:

     ![Right way to put button](images/right-button.png)
     ![Wrong way to put button](images/wrong-button.png)

     You may have buttons with two legs on each side.
-These should be placed over the gap on your breadboard with the jumper wires both attached into one side.
+These should be placed across the gap on your breadboard with the jumper wires both attached into one side.
 Take care to ensure the jumper wires are in the same rows as the legs of the button.

     ![Four prong button](images/four-prong-button.png)